magnetikonline/macos-multipass-docker/README.md

 ### Disable primary instance

-Multipass has the concept of a [primary instance](https://multipass.run/docs/primary-instance), which is automatically used for commands such as `start` and `shell`.
+Multipass has the concept of a [primary instance](https://documentation.ubuntu.com/multipass/en/latest/how-to-guides/manage-instances/use-the-primary-instance/), which is automatically used for commands such as `start` and `shell`.
 This behaviour can be somewhat _undesirable_ - where it is preferred to use defined machine names against all `multipass` commands.

-Luckily the primary instance mode can be disabled by setting an empty [`client.primary-name`](https://multipass.run/docs/primary-name) value:
+The primary instance mode can be disabled by setting an empty [`client.primary-name`](https://documentation.ubuntu.com/multipass/en/latest/reference/settings/client-primary-name/) value:

 ```sh
 $ multipass set client.primary-name=